JarateKing/BaseHud/README.md

 * Custom refract and blur materials with fallbacks

 Some of these features involve scripting or programs that are intended for windows.
 Where possible, linux is also supported.

+## Modifying

+There are multiple options for making use of this:
+* Fork this repo and modify your own copy.
+* Download this and modify.
+* Start from scratch and take whatever parts you find necessary.